fuzz/remote/blog/plastic.markdown

 half the size of the one I have here in Portland for $10k/month more.
 One modest house I looked at had a move-in cost of $52,500.

+(TODO: What do next two paragraphs contribute to the thrust of article?
+They seem to veer off onto a bit of a tangent.)
-I would not call myself a great programmer, but I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of creativity and the result is something that looks sufficiently like magic that people who have seen it happen were probably impressed.
+I would not call myself a great programmer.
+But I do have moments when the Venn diagrams of my experience align on a certain problem, are ignited by a spark of creativity and the result looks sufficiently like magic.

 In college I saw a guy solve one of those Jumble puzzles in the paper with no hesitation, he just opened up the page and whizzed through it.
 I said to myself